Sandbird/gamer/README.md

 **And of course please don't submit this code to the App Store.
 The idea here is having an app that everyone can help improve.**

-Gamer is available under the MIT license.
+Gamer is available under the GPL license.
 See the LICENSE file for more info.